wu2010/USACO-Bronze/basics/README.md

+# Understanding C++ Grammar, Procedural Programming, and Scoping Rules

+A **language grammar** formally defines the syntax rules for constructing valid programs in a programming language.
+It specifies how symbols, keywords, and structures (like expressions, statements, and functions) can be combined, enabling both humans and computers to understand and process code.
+Grammars are typically described using notations such as Backus-Naur Form (BNF).

+A grammar is often **recursively defined**, meaning some rules are specified in terms of themselves.
+For example, a rule for a list of statements might allow a statement followed by another list of statements, enabling the grammar to describe sequences of arbitrary length.
+This recursive structure is essential for expressing the nested and repetitive patterns found in programming languages.

 ## Relationship to Procedural Programming

 The C++ grammar outlined below closely aligns with the principles of procedural programming.
 Procedural programming is a programming paradigm based on the concept of procedure calls, where programs are organized as sequences of instructions grouped into functions (procedures).